-MSaaS, or Managed SaaS, is a type of software as a service that includes management and maintenance services, and typically involves a SaaS-based representative to play a key role in the service.
+MSaaS, or Managed SaaS, is a type of software as a service that includes management and maintenance services, and typically involves a SaaS-based representative playing a key role in the service.

 Difference between SaaS and MSaaS

-There are many SaaS-based (i.e. – cloud-based) solutions that are available, but larger organizations that simply subscribe to a service without proper training to their staff invite disaster.
+There are many SaaS-based (i.e. – cloud-based) solutions that are available, but larger organizations that simply subscribe to a service without providing the proper training to their staff are inviting disaster.

 MSaaS providers often work with enterprises to help them transition to the cloud, train their users with the service, and often times manage and customize their cloud-based applications for them.

 MSaaS providers offer a wide range of services, from application management to data backup and recovery.
 Here are some examples of MSaaS services:

 Managed SaaS providers can help businesses manage and monitor their cloud-based applications.
 This can include tasks such as patching, updating, and troubleshooting applications.
 This provider would also likely manage the licenses and renewals with the goal of keeping costs as low as possible.

 Managed SaaS providers can help businesses back up and recover data stored in the cloud.
 This can be critical for businesses that rely on cloud-based applications for mission-critical data.